McGillRocketTeam/MRTlib/README.md

     4. Click `Load unpacked` to add the local extension folder to your Chrome browser
     5. Navigate to any product page that has the following as a prefix `https://www.digikey.ca/product-detail/en/`
     6. Click the `MRTlib` extension icon to start the extension
+    7. Sign-in with a valid McGill student email address
+    8. Accept the verification email that will be sent to you
+    9. You can now use the extension

 ## Debugging
 Use the Chrome `Developer Tools` debugger when testing the extension locally.